What is a Childcare Worker?

 - Watch for signs of emotional or developmental problems in children and bring the problems to the attention of parents

-Family childcare providers care for children in the provider's own home during traditional working hours.
-They need to ensure that their homes and all staff they employ meet the regulations for family childcare centers.
+- care for children in the provider's own home during traditional working hours.
+They need to ensure that their homes and all staff they employ meet the regulations for family childcare centres.
 After the children go home, the providers often have more responsibilities, such as shopping for food or supplies, doing accounting, keeping records, and cleaning.
 In addition, family childcare providers frequently must spend some of their time marketing their services to prospective families.

-Nannies work in the homes of the children they care for and the parents that employ them.
+- work in the homes of the children they care for and the parents that employ them.
 Most often, they work full time for one family.
-They may be responsible for driving children to school, appointments, or afterschool activities.
-Some live in the homes of the families of that employ them.
+They may be responsible for driving children to school, appointments, or after school activities.
+Some live in the homes of the families that employ them.